Resources for Students

 - Surveys allow for student feedback and evaluation.

-- Self and Peer Assessments allow students to participate in online peer review and evaluation as well as self reflection and evaluation.
+- Self Assessments allow students to participate in online self reflection and evaluation.

-- My Grades allows students to track their grades in each course.
+- Grades tool allows students to track their grades and progress in each course.

 Training and Support

-Microsoft has extensive online video training.
-The Help Desk Service Portal and online Knowledge Base offer extended support for Office 365 Education.
+Microsoft has extensive online video training and current students can peruse the vast library of Microsoft training offered on LinkedIn Learning.
+The IT Service Portal and online Knowledge Base offer extended support for Microsoft 365 Education.

 Email with Outlook Online